Things to do in London in 7 days

 London by night

 It is very likely that the night is upon you.
-My advice is to join one of the night tours of London that will allow you to see **London'**s monuments from a different perspective.
+My advice is to join one of the London night tours that go around the capital and that will allow you to see **London'**s monuments from a different perspective.

 Day 2: From the British Museum to Saint Paul's